mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 - The x-axis of the :literal:`InputWorkspace` must be in :red:`time-of-flight`.
 - Those time-of-flight values, :math:`t_{\mbox{tof}}`, are valid for a neutron travel distance from source to detector and do not take gravitation into account.
 - The instrument must consist of a :red:`source`, :red:`sample`, :red:`detector` and a collimeter with its :red:`slits` or two other known locations of the neutron flight path between source and sample position.
-  Please note that the slit position in beam direction is sufficiant, the horizontal position is supposed to be zero and the up position will be computed.
+  Please note that the slit position in beam direction is sufficiant, the horizontal position is zero and the up position will be computed.
 - The instrument must be defined in :red:`units metre`.
 - The beam direction must be the axis direction of :literal:`X, Y` or :literal:`Z`, which is usually the case.
 - The algorithm did not already execute for the given :literal:`InputWorkspace`.